 A long-time Dallas resident, Ed previously lived in Kessler Park in a mid-century modern house designed by well-known local architect, Herschel Fisher.
 He currently lives in a classic Mid-century Modern home desiged by Howard Scott Dean.
 An active member of Preservation Dallas, and is a member of the Preservation Dallas Modern Committee.
-He has also been involved in Discover Dallas, a project to survey and document all homes built in Dallas prior 1965.
-Once collected, the information will be loaded into a searchable database to create a living reference and history of Dallas’ urban neighborhoods.

 “I grew up in real estate helping my family buy, renovate and sell properties,” says Ed, who is involved in his neighborhood association.
 “The industry is in my blood and envelops every aspect of my life.”